project-shashin/shashin-api/README.md

 When you change the model or database settings you will also have to rebuild the client located in node_modules.

 `prisma generate`

+## Bug

+This code like all code is sure to have some bugs.
+If you do not give me specific means to reproduce the bug you are encountering I will ignore and close the bug report.